fredrik-bakke/agda-syntax-vscode/README.md

 ## Features

-- Static syntax highlighting of Agda code in Agda files, as well as reStructuredText, Org, Markdown, Typst, and Forester files
+Static syntax highlighting of Agda code in Agda files, as well as reStructuredText, Org, Markdown, Typst, and Forester files.